-RS protocol defines the way the RS supports user appliselect from and navigate to the PTOs of keywords which are 50 cation conversation (input and output) and the way RS 400 processes a partitioned application.
+RS protocol defines the way the RS supports user application conversation (input and output) and the way RS 400 processes a partitioned application.
 Partitioned applications are constructed knowing that this protocol will be supported unless modified by the application.
 The protocol is illustrated FIG. 6.
 The boxes in FIG. 6 identify processing states that the RS 400 passes through and the arrows indicate the transitions permitted between the various states and are annotated with the reason for the transition.

-The various states are: (A) Initialize RS, (B) Process Objects, (C) Interpretively Execute Pre-processors, (D) Wait for Event, (E) Process Event, and (F) Interpretively Execute Function Extension and/or Post-processors.
+The various states are: (A) Initialize RS, (B) Process 5 Objects, (C) Interpretively Execute Pre-processors, (D) Wait for Event, (E) Process Event, and (F) Interpretively Execute Function Extension and/or Post-processors.

-The transitions between states are: (1a) Logon Page Template Object Identification (PTO-id), (1b) Object Identification.
-(2) Trigger Program Object identification (PO-id) & return, (3) Page Partition Template (PPT) or Window Stack Processing complete, (4) Event Occurrence, and (5) Trigger PO-id and Return.
+The transitions between states are: (1a) Logon Page Template Object Identification (PTO-id), (1b) Object Iden- 10 tification, (2) Trigger Program Object identification (PO-id) & return, (3) Page Partition Template (PPT) or Window Stack Processing complete, (4) Event Occurrence, and (5) Trigger PO-id and Return.

-Transition (la) from Initialize RS (A) to Process Objects (B) occurs when an initialization routine passes the object-id of the logon PTO to object interpreter 435, when the service is first invoked.
-Transition (1b) from Process Event (E) to Process Objects (B) occurs whenever a navigation event 5 causes a new page template object identification (PTO-id) to be passed to object interpreter 435; or when a open window event (verb or function key) occurs passing a window object-id to the object interpreter 435; or a close window event (verb or function key) occurs causing the current 10 top-most window to be closed.
+Transition (1a) from Initialize RS (A) to Process Objects 15 (B) occurs when an initialization routine passes the object-id of the logon PTO to object interpreter 435, when the service is first invoked.
+Transition (1b) from Process Event (E) to Process Objects (B) occurs whenever a navigation event causes a new page template object identification (PTO-id) to 20 be passed to object interpreter 435; or when a open window event (verb or function key) occurs passing a window object-id to the object interpreter 435; or a close window event (verb or function key) occurs causing the current top-most window to be closed.

 While in the process object state, object interpreter 435 will request any objects that are identified by external references in call segments.
-Objects are processed by parsing and interpreting the object and its segments according to 15 the specific object architecture.
-As object interpreter 435 processes objects, it builds a linked list structure called a page processing table (PPT), shown in FIG. 10, to reflect the structure of the page, each page partition, Page Element Objects (PEOs) required, program objects (POs) required 20 and each window object (WO) that could be called.
-Object interpreter 435 requests all objects required to build a page except objects that could be called as the result of some event, such as a HELP window object.
+Objects are processed by parsing and interpreting the object and its segments according to the specific object architecture.
+As object interpreter 435 30 processes objects, it builds a linked list structure called a page processing table (PPT), shown in FIG. 10, to reflect the structure of the page, each page partition, Page Element Objects (PEOs) required, program objects (POs) required and each window object (WO) that could be called.
+Object 35 interpreter 435 requests all objects required to build a page except objects that could be called as the result of some event, such as a HELP window object.

-Transition (2) from Process Objects (B) to Interpretively25 Execute Pre-processors (C) occurs when the object interpreter 435 determines that a pre-processor is to be triggered.
+Transition (2) from Process Objects (B) to Interpretively preter 435 determines that a pre-processor is to be triggered.
 Object processor 436 then passes the object-id of the program object to the TBOL interpreter 438.
 TBOL interpreter 438 uses the RS virtual machine to interpretively execute the program object.
-The PO can represent either a selector or an initializer.
+The PO can represent either a selector or an 45 initializer.
 When execution is complete, a transition automatically occurs back to Process Objects (B).

 Selectors are used to dynamically link and load other objects such as PEOs or other PDOs based upon parameters that they are passed when they are called.
-Such parameters are specified in call segments or selector segments.
+Such parameters 50 are specified in call segments or selector segments.
 This feature enables RS 400 to conditionally deliver information to the user base upon predetermined parameters, such as his personal demographics or locale.
-For example, the parameters specified may be the transaction codes required to retrieve the user's age, sex, and personal interest codes from records contained in user profiles stored at the switch/file server layer 200.
+For example, the parameters specified may be the transaction codes required to 55 retrieve the user's age, sex, and personal interest codes from records contained in user profiles stored at the switch/file server layer 200.